-Fluid dynamics is a discipline of engineering used to describe the behavior of moving fluids, i.e., how fluids flow from one place to another.
+Fluid dynamics is a discipline of engineering that describes the behavior of moving fluids, i.e., how fluids flow from one place to another.
 Fluids can be either liquids or gases.
 Of particular interest to aerospace engineers is the field of aerodynamics, which is the study of the flow of air.
-In general, gasdynamics is the study of the flow of gases other than air.
+In general, gas dynamics (or gasdynamics) is the study of the flow of gases other than air.
 Hydrodynamics is the study of liquids in motion.

-The solution to fluid dynamic problems usually involves the prediction and/or measurement of various properties of the fluid, such as its flow velocity, pressure, density, temperature, viscosity, etc. These properties are referred to as macroscopic fluid properties because the properties apply to finite group of molecules of measurable dimensions.
-Such fluid properties may be functions of position (i.e., what is usually called spatial location) and, perhaps, of time (i.e., an unsteady flow).
+The solution to fluid dynamic problems usually involves predicting or measuring the properties of the fluid, such as its flow velocity, pressure, density, temperature, viscosity, etc. These properties are called macroscopic fluid properties because the properties apply to a large finite group of molecules of measurable dimensions, i.e., under the assumption of a continuum.
+Such fluid properties may be functions of the position (i.e., what is called spatial location) and, perhaps, of time (i.e., an unsteady flow).
 However, as a primer to understanding and predicting aerodynamic flows, it is first necessary to define the types of fluid flows encountered in engineering practice, including laminar versus turbulent flows, steady versus unsteady flows, and incompressible versus compressible flows.

 - Appreciate the differences between laminar and turbulent flows.

 - Be able to distinguish between a steady flow and an unsteady flow.

 - Know why it is essential to distinguish between predominantly incompressible and compressible flows.